Jesus-Acevedo-Cano/holberton-system_engineering-devops/README.md

-shell basics
+learning shell basics

-#pwd
-script that prints the absolute path name of the current working directory
+pwd script prints the absolute path name of the current working directory